-We are fortunate at Spectrum Eye Care to have very experienced staff and doctors whose dedication to excellence and commitment to providing the best possible surgical outcomes are at the forefront of their efforts.
+We are fortunate at Spectrum Eye Care to have very experienced staff and doctors whose dedication when providing the best possible surgical outcomes, is at the forefront of their efforts.
 Please ask questions and engage our knowledgeable staff and doctors with meaningful dialogue.
-We are here to help.
+We are here to help!

 This is a thorough examination that includes a full ocular health check with pupil dilation and multiple pre-operative tests that measure the shape and length of the eye.

 Our staff and doctors are here to make you feel comfortable and confident about your decision regarding elective cataract surgery.

 After the examination, you will meet with our surgery coordinators where they will discuss in detail what to expect before, during, and after surgery.
 They will review the pre-operative eye drop schedule with you and answer any questions you may have.
 They will also help you select a date that fits your schedule.
 In addition, you will watch an informative video which outlines what to expect when undergoing cataract surgery.
 We are here to help get you on your path to better vision and reduce your dependency on glasses.